 New Development Parking Reviews

-Individuals have been invited to join a Stakeholder Advisory Committee (SAC) for this project.
-A SAHRA representative attended the first meeting held on March 11, 2o21.
-The purpose of the meeting was to provide background on the review and get feedback on our approach and initial directions.
-Over the course of the project, meetings of the SAC will be convened at key points to review progress and emerging directions.
-The intention is to report back to the Planning and Housing Committee in late Q4 2021 on the recommended directions.
+Transportation Services invited individuals from various organizations to join a Stakeholder Advisory Committee (SAC) for this project.
+A SAHRA representative attended the meetings starting in March, 2o21.
+The purpose of the meeting was to provide background on the review and get feedback on the approach and initial directions.

 Parking Issues on Upper Avenue